satyajeet29/ChatBotWorkingModel/README.md

-# 🔴 <span style="color:red"> Note: This item is still in progress and as of now it has been able to direct the query to it's respective domain </span>
+# 🔴 Note: This item is still in progress and as of now it has been able to direct the query to it's respective domain
 ### Steps to make it work on your system: